bkavlak/gisgpu_docker/README.md

 ```
 *You should change text inside '___' as your preference*

-After it finishes all the downloading and setting without any error, type:
+#### RUN CONTAINER:

 ```
 sudo docker run -it --name 'CONTAINER NAME' --gpus all -p 8888:8888 -p 6006:6006 -v 'VOLUME DIRECTORY':/edenazar/data 'NAME:TAG' bash
 ```
 *You should change text inside '___' as your preference*

-You can add a volume to the container where you transfer files between the computer and the container.
+You can add a volume to the container where you transfer files between the computer and the container. ('VOLUME DIRECTORY' = where you put your files on the local machine)

 Run command starts the container and then you can run a Jupyter Notebook as below: